juliejonak/Blockchain-Notes/README.md

 <br>

-Remember, `new_block()` returns the newly created block so we can set the variable equal to the function call.
+Remember, `new_block()` returns the newly created block so we can set the variable `block` equal to the function call.

-Now when we hit the `/mine` endpoint in postman, it shows a new block being forged.
+Now when we hit the `/mine` endpoint in Postman, it shows a new block being forged.

 <br>